grafbase/grafbase/examples/qwik/README.md

 ## Getting Started

-1. Make sure you node.js v16 or higher and run `npm create qwik@latest`
-2. Run `npx degit grafbase/grafbase/examples/qwik` to clone this example
+1. Run `npx degit grafbase/grafbase/examples/qwik grafbase-with-qwik` to clone this example
-3. Change directory into the new folder `cd qwik`
+2. Change directory into the new folder `cd grafbase-with-qwik`
-4. Run `cp .env.example .env` to copy the example `.env.example` file to `.env`
+3. Run `cp .env.example .env`
-5. Open `.env` in your code editor and provide your Grafbase API endpoint and API key.
+4. Open `.env` in your code editor and provide your Grafbase API endpoint and API key.
 Example should be fine for `npx grafbase dev`!
-6. Run `npx grafbase@latest dev` in your terminal
+5. Run `npx grafbase@latest dev` in your terminal
-7. Populate the backend with some `Message` entries using a GraphQL mutation:
+6. Populate the backend with some `Message` entries using a GraphQL mutation:

 ```graphql
   mutation {